 Formulated in 1988 by Noboru Muramoto in his book: “Natural Immunity: Insights on Diet And AIDS” and slightly edited by me in 2021 as AIDS isn’t a topic of our time.

 - Your skin has a nice natural shine and is neither too oily or dry.
-Moisturizer is only needed under extreme conditions.
+You only need moisturizer under extreme conditions.
 No pimples or rashes and the color is clear regardless of pigment.
 If you get a bite or small cut, nothing more than a tiny inflammation occurs.
 You may sometimes have cold-like symptoms in cold whether, but no fever above 38˚C, headaches, severe coughing or other symptoms.
-This means your immunesystem is working properly.
+This means your immune system is working properly.
 You are safe.

 - You have had one or more serious infectious diseases and had multiple antibiotic treatments.
-Even if you feel fine right now, it is very possible that your immunesystem is reduced to 50% of it’s capacity.
+Even if you feel fine right now, it is very possible that the capacity of your immune system is down by 50% .
 You can become infected very easily if exposed to contamination.

 Increasing your natural immunity